stampedethegoat/dd-docs/content/monitors/monitor_types/composite.md

 Composite monitors let you combine many individual monitors into one so that you can define more specific alert conditions.

 You can choose up to 10 existing monitors-monitor A and monitor B, say-and then set a trigger condition using boolean operators (e.g. "A && B").

 The composite monitor triggers when its individual monitors' statuses simultaneously have values that cause the composite's trigger condition to be true.

 With regard to configuration, a composite monitor is independent of its constituent monitors.

 You can modify the notification policy of a composite monitor without affecting the policies of its constituent monitors, and vice versa.

 Furthermore, deleting a composite monitor do not deletes its constituent monitors; a composite monitor does not own other monitors, it only uses their results.

 Also, many composite monitors may reference the same individual monitor.

-_Note: we refers variously to 'individual monitors', 'constituent monitors', and 'non-composite monitors'.
-They all mean the same thing: the monitors that a composite monitor uses to calculate its status._
+**Note**: we refers variously to 'individual monitors', 'constituent monitors', and 'non-composite monitors'.

+They all mean the same thing: the monitors that a composite monitor uses to calculate its status.

 ## Creating composite monitors